CDSoft/bang/README.md

 - `set` changes the value of an option
 - `add` adds values to the current value of an option
+- `insert` adds values before the current value of an option

-The module also provides the methods `set_global` and `add_global` to add flags to all builtin LuaX compilers.
+The module also provides the methods `set_global`, `add_global` and `insert_global` to add flags to all builtin LuaX compilers.

 | Option        | Description                               | Default value                     |
 | ------------- | ----------------------------------------- | --------------------------------- |